ppedemon/waes-ta/README.md

   -d $(echo Left data | base64) http://localhost:8080/v1/diff/1/left
 ```

-OR you can hit the [Swagger docs](http://localhost:8080/swagger).
+Or you can hit the [Swagger docs](http://localhost:8080/swagger).
 Hit the `Authorize` button on the upper right,
 paste the value of the `TOKEN` environment variable, and you're ready to go.

 Alternatively, go to the live [Swagger docs](http://184.172.247.245:30800/swagger) in IBM Cloud.
 Get a JWT token by